 |Brand||Quality and finish||Durability||Ease of using and controlling||Ease of cleaning||Value for money||Customer score|

 The results are based on an online survey of 1,375 owners of a wood-burning or multi-fuel stove – members of the Which?
 Connect panel – conducted in October 2021.
 A dash ‘-’ means that not enough responses to include a star rating.
 Sample sizes in brackets.

 See how different brands stack up in terms of value for money and which one scored the lowest.
 There were differences between brands in terms of quality, ease of use and cleaning.

 In October 2021, we asked 1,375 Which? members about the stove they bought in the past 10 years.
 The reviews are for wood-burning stoves (also called log burners or wood burners) and multi-fuel stoves, not electric or gas stoves.

 Our questions focused on the stove itself, not where they bought it from.
 This means our ratings are for the manufacturer as opposed to the retailer or installer.

-We also asked people about the experiences they had with the company they bought their stove from and had it installed by, as well as their knowledge of important stove information.
+We also asked people about the experiences they had with the company they bought theirs from and had it installed by, as well as their knowledge of important information.